hapax/hapax.github.io/assets/simple-physics.md

 \epsilon \sim k_B \mathcal{T}.
 $$

 This is called the *equipartition theorem*.
-I think it gives the most sensible way to think about heat.
+It tells us what temperature really is!
+It is energy per particle.

 (a) Show that if our particles have mass $m$, the average speed is